trailofbits/algo/README.md

     ```
     On macOS, you may be prompted to install `cc`.
 You should press accept if so.

 5. **List the users to create.** Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
+If you want to be able to add or delete users later, you **must** select `yes` for the `Do you want to retain the CA key?` prompt during the deployment.

 6. **Start the deployment.** Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [deploy-from-ansible.md](docs/deploy-from-ansible.md).

 That's it!
 You will get the message below when the server deployment process completes.
 You now have an Algo server on the internet.
-Take note of the p12 (user certificate) password in case you need it later, **it will only be displayed this time**.
+Take note of the p12 (user certificate) password and the CA key in case you need them later, **they will only be displayed this time**.

 You can now setup clients to connect it, e.g. your iPhone or laptop.
 Proceed to [Configure the VPN Clients](#configure-the-vpn-clients) below.